 And the benefits?
 34,800 points (worth an equivalent of RM139.2) for me, two very happy banks, a very happy debt collection company, and peace of mind knowing that I’ve settled my education debt.
 Thank you PETRONAS.
 I’ll be forever grateful.

 I’ll make the last payment for my education loan this September.
 In retrospect, quitting was one of the best things I ever did.
 I’m glad the money issue didn’t stop me from making a career choice I really wanted.
 It worked out in the end.

 If you’re ever in a situation where you need money to pay off your education loan, just know that there’s help.
 You don’t have to be scared like how I was.
 Search, ask for it, and you’ll find sources who can help.
 There’s the banks.
-There’s iMoney.
-And there’s mr-stingy.
+There’s plenty of personal finance websites now.
+There’s mr-stingy.

 And you can always pray.